Configuration Steps

 -

-After the deployment is complete, register the Microsoft Entra application and assign a role to the application as described in Register a Microsoft Entra app and create a service principal > Assign a role to the application.
-Give the VMSS and the VNET a minimum role of Reader.
+If you choose to register the Microsoft Entra ID application, assign a role to the application as described in Register a Microsoft Entra app and create a service principal.
+Give the VMSS, VNET, and the Frontend Load Balancer a minimum role of Reader.

 For more information on Managed identities, see the Azure documentation overview.